 This fact sheet is a basic introduction to the human brain.
 It may help you understand how the healthy brain works, how to keep it healthy, and what happens when the brain is diseased or dysfunctional.

-The brain is like a committee of experts.
-All the parts of the brain work together, but each part has its own special properties.
+The brain is like a group of experts.
+All the parts of the brain work together, but each part has its own special responsibilities.
 The brain can be divided into three basic units: the forebrain, the midbrain, and the hindbrain.

 When people see pictures of the brain it is usually the cerebrum that they notice.
 The cerebrum sits at the topmost part of the brain and is the source of intellectual activities.
 It holds your memories, allows you to plan, enables you to imagine and think.
 It allows you to recognize friends, read books, and play games.